slsa-framework/slsa-github-generator/.github/actions/README.md

 ## Development

 To create or update an internal Action, reference them at `@main`.
-For a releasem reference them at the release tag.
+For a release, reference them at the release tag.

 1. Create / modify the Action under `./github/actions/<your-action>` and get the changes merged.
 Let's call the resulting commit hash after merge `CH`.
 (Note: This won't affect any workflow's behavior since